milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 For the avoidance of doubt, Services listed under "Google Cloud Platform Services Summary" are not SecOps Services and vice versa.

 Services marked in *asterisks* are not available for resale under the Google Cloud Partner Advantage program, unless specifically authorized in writing by Google.

 Expand all
 Google Cloud Platform Services Summary
 SecOps Services Summary
-PREVIOUS VERSIONS (Last modified January 29, 2026) December 9, 2025
+PREVIOUS VERSIONS (Last modified February 18, 2026) January 29, 2026
+December 9, 2025
 October 16, 2025
 October 9, 2025